Interfaces Division

 ExposUM supports the Mobitique project.
 The Interfaces team organized, hosted, and facilitated five 3-hour workshops bringing together researchers in tick ecology (Vectopôle Sud), researchers in the humanities and social sciences (education, social psychology), representatives from the ARS (vector control), associations (CTIQUE, Graine Occitanie), and a representative of livestock farmers (director of the Groupement de Défense Sanitaire Occitanie).
 This pilot project is designed in line with the objectives of Occitanie’s Regional Health and Environment Plan 4.

 The Eco-Citizen Institute for Pollution Monitoring in the Aude received support from ExposUM in 2024.
-This institute was inspired by the Ecocitoyen Institute for Pollution Research in Fos-sur-Mer, which, since the 2010s, has brought together academics and local residents working together to conduct research addressing questions about the long-term consequences of rapid industrialization that began in the late 1960s and has been regularly revived.
-These institutes promote the integration of knowledge, particularly in the field of environmental health, and serve as regional initiatives capable of fostering the implementation of preventive measures in environmental health, within the framework of transforming regional dynamics.
+This institute was inspired by the Ecocitoyen Institute for Pollution Research in Fos-sur-Mer, which, since the 2010s, has brought together academics and local residents who work together to conduct research addressing questions about the long-term consequences of rapid industrialization that began in the late 1960s and has been regularly reignited.
+These institutes promote the integration of different fields of knowledge—particularly in the area of environmental health—and serve as regional initiatives that can facilitate the implementation of preventive measures in environmental health, as part of a broader transformation of regional dynamics.

 Social science training courses have been offered to volunteers in the Aude department.
 The courses areavailable online.

-A festival was held in November 2024 to help residents of the Aude region learn about the critical environmental health issues in the area in a fun and engaging way.
+A festival was organized in November 2024 to help residents of the Aude region learn about the critical environmental health issues in their area in a fun and engaging way.
 The festival brought together experts, activists, scientists, and artists to offer a rich and informative experience.

-Two projects have received funding from ExposUM for the year 2025
+Two projects have received funding from ExposUM for 2025

-The Rivière project, titled “Infectious Risks in Urban Areas: Applied Health Ecology of Interactions Between Nutrias and Humans,” studies human-nutria interactions in the Lez River basin and focuses on the health risks associated with leptospirosis, a zoonotic disease transmitted by these rodents.
+The Rivière project, “Infectious Risks in the City: Applied Health Ecology of Interactions Between Nutrias and Humans,” studies human-nutria interactions in the Lez River basin and focuses on the health risks associated with leptospirosis, a zoonotic disease transmitted by these rodents.
 The project employs an interdisciplinary and transdisciplinary approach to assess these risks.

 7. Mediation Efforts